INDUWARASI/Fun-with-Quiz/README.md

 ⚡ Instant Feedback – Get immediate responses after each question.

-👶 Beginner-Friendly – Perfect mini-project for learning the basics of C programming.
+👶 Beginner-Friendly – A perfect mini-project to learn and apply the basics of C programming in a practical, hands-on way!
 ## 🚀 Getting Started

 ### 1. Clone the repository